armaghan84/AssignmentTaskTwo/README.md

-This application has a funtionality to send and receive images to TCP server.
+An iOS application for real-time image sharing between iPhones over a TCP connection.
+Uses the Packet Sender app on macOS for testing and simulating image transmission.